This article may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission.

 The telescope, although cost-effective, can obtain spectacular views of distant objects.
 Additionally, a 130 mm aperture allows 30% more light inside than the previous SLT version with an aperture of 114 mm.
 Furthermore, with its single-fork arm and pre-assembled tripod, the 130SLT is easy to set up.

-The power of this computerized telescope allows you to see the details of the lunar surface, Saturn’s rings, Mars ‘ polar ice caps, Jupiter’s cloud belts, and a number of Messier objects, such as the Hercules globular cluster (M13) or Orion’s Great Nebula (M42).
+This computerized telescope’s power allows you to see the details of the lunar surface, Saturn’s rings, Mars ‘ polar ice caps, Jupiter’s cloud belts, and several Messier objects, such as the Hercules globular cluster (M13) or Orion’s Great Nebula (M42).

 See Also: Best Budget Telescope Eyepieces